Key Things to Know About the Financial Affidavit

 Read: Depositions & Divorce

-In many cases, the mandatory disclosure documents are actually the source of information for your financial affidavit.
+In many cases, the mandatory disclosure documents are actually the source of information for your affidavit.
 You will kill two birds with one stone if you collect those documents at the same time you are working through your financial affidavit.

 Read: What Does Affidavit Mean?